School of Rock (company): Performances

-Some locations produce a Best of Season show that is a compilation of songs from previous shows, usually to raise tuition for a scholarship.
+Some locations produce a Best of Season show that is a compilation of songs from previous shows, usually to raise tuition for a scholarship fund.
 Locations are a mixture of franchised and company-operated, some having been established as independent entities prior to the founding of the Paul Green School of Rock Music and maintain their own traditions and values.